xeolabs/xeolabs.github.com/_posts/2018-06-11-solidcomponents-viewer.md

 # The Client

 **[SolidComponents™](https://www.solidcomponents.com)** is a company based in Halmstad, Sweden that provides an online catalog of engineering components.
-For each component, the catalog provides an image, a table of attributes, and a downloadable [3DXML](https://en.wikipedia.org/wiki/3DXML) CAD model that was originally created in SolidWorks.
+For each component, the catalog provides a static image, a table of attributes, and a downloadable [3DXML](https://en.wikipedia.org/wiki/3DXML) CAD model that was originally created in SolidWorks.

 # Requirements

-- Create a WebGL-based viewer for users to interactively view the 3D CAD model of each product in the catalog
+- Create a WebGL-based viewer for users to interactively view the 3D model of each product in the catalog
 - Render using realistic, physically-based materials
 - Render wireframe and transparent views